Apps | Sayv Ilahsiav

 Neurodivergent Noah

-24 · Freelance designer · UK
+24 · Freelance Designer · UK

 Busy Bianca

-34 · Marketing manager · USA
+34 · Marketing Manager · USA

 03 / Defining the Solution

-A binary decision, dressed as a gesture.
+A binary decision, masquerading as a gesture.

-Five principles that shaped everything
+Five fundaments that shaped it all

 01

-Reduce decision friction, not just steps.
+Reduce cognitive friction, not just actions.

 02